-Surgery is performed under general anesthesia, for most kids this is an outpatient surgery (This means you have surgery and go home the same day).
+Surgery is performed under general anesthesia, for most kids this is outpatient surgery (This means you have surgery and go home the same day).
 If your child has multiple medical problems or severe obstructive sleep, they may need to stay in the hospital one night for observation.
+The adenoid is removed through the mouth (behind the palate) using a special tool that shaves down the tissue.